feefladder/ahf/docs/PhysicalScienceBasis/PhysicalScienceBasis.rst

 Two well knows erosion models are the (Revised) Universal Soil Loss Equation (R)USLE and the Morgan-Morgan Finley model.

+We choose the MMF model, but only implement it in the back-end modelling framework, such that the game can remain lightweight.

+Influence of erosion on nutrients is determined as follows:
+ #.
+A concentration gradient is determined for concentration of nutrients
+ #. readily soluble and soil-bound nutrients are completely leeched from the top layer
+ #. good soil structure reduces erosion

 Salinity modelling
 ------------------